-Per prior reporting, Aletheia House acquired a 104-unit multifamily residential property located at 1817 Amberwood Drive and anticipates leasing all units to households whose incomes do not exceed 50% AMI.
-Aletheia House will receive Low-Income Housing Tax Credits (LIHTC) for this project and is currently meeting with partners to finalize the renovation bid process and timeline.
-Renovations are expected to start by January 2013.
+Per prior reporting, Aletheia House acquired a 104-unit multifamily residential property located at 1817 Amberwood Drive in Center Point.
+All units are leased to households whose incomes do not exceed 50% AMI with the exception of one unit occupied by a property manager and another unit occupied by a safety officer.